Sarah Marzen

 Picture

-I am now an Assistant Professor of Physics at the Department of Natural Sciences at the Claremont Colleges, formerly the W. M. Keck Science Department.
+I am now an Associate Professor of Physics at the Department of Natural Sciences at the Claremont Colleges, formerly the W. M. Keck Science Department.
 If you want to work with me, especially if you're a Claremont student, let me know!
 And if you are just generally looking for research opportunities and are a Claremont student, check out this website helpfully moderated by Aaron Leconte.
-I'm currently not accepting students for the school year 2025-2026 due to me being on a sabbatical that will take me away from Claremont.
+I'm currently not accepting students for the school year 2025-2026 due to me being on a sabbatical that will take me away from Claremont unless we have otherwise discussed.

 Recently, I was profiled in Physics Magazine and Academic Minute for work on opinion dynamics, and profiled in CURESZ as a schizophrenia survivor.